LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: stack(...)

-   This method creates a stack object using the parameters passed to it as the elements of the stack.
+   Creates a stack object using the parameters passed to it as the elements of the stack.

 Using Stack Objects